 “Gu” is Ma Yansong’s contemporary interpretation of the traditional wooden armchair.

-On the occasion of Milan Design Week 2018, MAD Architects, led by Ma Yansong has been invited by INTERNI to envision an immersive art installation.
+On the occasion of Milan Design Week 2018, MAD, led by Ma Yansong has been invited by INTERNI to envision an immersive art installation.

 The creator of “Star Wars” and the museum’s founder George Lucas, his wife Mellody Hobson, Los Angeles Mayor Eric Garcetti, MAD partners Ma Yansong, Dang Qun, Yosuke Hayano, director and newest board member Steven Spielberg, the museum’s founding director Don Bacigalupi, and Los Angeles City Council members were present for the occasion.